fat-forensics/fat-forensics/doc/how_to/transparency/tabular-surrogates.rst

    ...     sampled_data, sampled_data_predictions, sample_weight=weights)
    DecisionTreeClassifier(max_depth=3)

-Once possible explanation that we can extract from the tree is feature importance::
+One possible explanation that we can extract from the tree is feature importance::

    >>> for n_i in zip(iris_feature_names, blimey_tree.feature_importances_):